nheron/droolsonboarding/gettingStarted/lesson_4__ruleflow.md

 ## starting a ruleflow from a rule

-Let us the following rule :
+Let us write the following rule :
 ![](drools/lesson4_fig10.png)

 And here is the following test case :